Inlander Virtual Tour descriptive text

 Boarding information

 Entry onto the Inlander from the platform is via a step.
 The doorway used to exit and enter the train is approximately 610mm wide.
-Ramps with and without handrails are available to assist with joining and leaving services at most Queensland Rail Travel stations.
+Ramps with handrails are available to assist with joining and leaving services at most Queensland Rail Travel stations.
 These are available for use by any customer who requests assistance.
 You can do this when booking online, on the phone, or in person with your consultant.
 The find your station page on our website has more information about station facilities.

 To safely access the ramps, please ensure that the combined weight of you, your mobility device and anyone assisting you to navigate the ramp does not exceed 300kg.